What does a HVAC Maintenance Technician do?

 Responsibilities:

-- Perform routine maintenance on HVAC systems to ensure they are operating efficiently and effectively.
+- Perform routine maintenance on HVAC systems to ensure optimal performance.

-- Diagnose and repair HVAC equipment and systems, including air conditioning, heating, and ventilation systems.
+- Diagnose and repair HVAC equipment and systems.

 - Conduct regular inspections of HVAC systems to identify potential issues and prevent breakdowns.

-- Maintain accurate and detailed records of all maintenance and repair activities.
+- Maintain accurate records of maintenance activities and repairs.

 Qualifications